RedhawkSDR/autocorrelate/README.md

-# REDHAWK Basic Components autocorrelate
+# REDHAWK Basic Components rh.autocorrelate

 ## Description

-Contains the source and build script for the REDHAWK Basic Components autocorrelate.
+Contains the source and build script for the REDHAWK Basic Components rh.autocorrelate.
 This component is a Frequency domain implemenation of a windowed autocorrelation algorithim.
 This algorthim works by windowing the input data to break it up into separate frames.
 Each frame is independently autocorrelated with each other using a &quot;full&quot; autocorrelation which includes the full transient response.
 This is efficiently computed in the frequency domain.

 ## Installation Instructions